 Return pan with beef and plantains into your Suvie and broil for 10 minutes, or until plantains are firm to the touch and beef is browned (broil an additional 5 minutes if necessary)

 Remove pans from your Suvie.
 Spoon beef over the top of the broiled plantains and spread into an even layer.

 Top the beef with the remaining reserved plantains and spread into an even layer.

-Sprinkle cheese evenly over the top of the plantains and insert into top right zone of your Suvie.
+Sprinkle cheese evenly over the top of the plantains and insert into your Suvie.

 Broil for 4 minutes, rotating the pan halfway through cooking, or until cheese is melted.

 Remove pan, cut into pieces, and serve.
 Enjoy!